Virginia Trust Administration Lawyer

 Trusts can be either revocable or irrevocable in Virginia.
 Revocable trusts can be amended or altered by the settlor at any time.
 Irrevocable trusts, however, are permanent and may not be changed.
 Trusts are typically drafted so that the trust assets benefit the settlor during their lifetime.
 The assets are later distributed to beneficiaries after the settlor’s death.

 Trusts can be drafted to accomplish different objectives.
-Virginia trust administration lawyers can assist in administering many different types of trusts.
+NoVa trust administration lawyers can assist in administering many different types of trusts.
 A trusts and estates lawyer could:

 - Revocable trusts